 Moms try to be all things and do all things for their families.
 High stress and activity can deplete the immune system just when you don’t have time to get sick.
-Following these five simple immunity boosting tips for moms will help keep you free from illness during the flu season.
+Following these five simple immunity-boosting tips for moms will help keep you free from an illness during the flu season.

 Keep close friends close

 Some experts claim that social interaction with at least 5 others daily is important to maintain your emotional health.
 This can include family but reaching out beyond your family will help you stay objective.
 Your friends can provide support and encouragement as well as fun chat.
 Face to face is ideal, followed by phone calls.
 Internet social sites are good, but the more intimate the contact, the more you will gain from the interaction.
 Your immune system needs this positive emotional energy to stay healthy.

 Making sure you get enough sleep is difficult when you have so much to do.
 An ideal way to find out how much sleep you personally need is to go to bed when you are tired and get up when you awake- without an alarm.
 You will be surprised to find that your body has its own rhythm and internal clock.
 This exercise will show you how many hours your body needs and the time frame you should follow.
 Beyond nighttime rest, it does not hurt to take short power naps during the day.
 Even 15-minute naps will reset your energy levels and keep your immune system healthy.